Homepage look and feel

 How does it work?

 To set up, you'll add the merge code for the list where you'd like the information to be displayed.
-Behind the scenes, KnowledgeOwl will track up to ten of the most recently viewed articles, topic display categories, and custom content categories for each reader, and display those back to the reader in the article list.
+Behind the scenes, KnowledgeOwl tracks up to ten of the most recently viewed articles, topic display categories, and custom content categories for each reader, and display those back to the reader in the article list.

 The Recent Articles list will not show: